Inferring COPD Severity from Tidal Breathing

-COPD management is further complicated by improper diagnosis of the disease.
 The strict diagnosis of COPD requires compatible symptoms plus spirometry that demonstrates a ratio of forced expiratory volume in 1 second to forced vital capacity (\fevf) that is less than $70 \%$.
-But COPD is typically first diagnosed in the primary care office, where spirometry can be a challenge because of a lack of equipment and appropriately-skilled personnel.
-A lack of spirometry leads to widespread underdiagnosis and overdiagnosis of the disease, which result in increased use of healthcare services, without properly treating the patients' true condition \cite{diab2018underdiagnosis, gershon2018health}.

-A solution to these problems of patient non-adherence, improper spirometer technique and access to skilled personnel is automatic lung function monitoring.
-This would require neither active engagement from the patient nor supervision from skilled clinical staff.
-To that end, this paper studies the relationship between wearable device measurements of tidal breathing and clinically-measured spirometer parameters.
+Once a COPD diagnosis is made, effective management of the disease depends on monitoring the severity of airflow limitation, which is derived from the percentage predicted forced expiratory volume (\fev).
+Unfortunately, \fev~measurement requires active user engagement, is dependent on the patient's skill and motivation level, and is generally unreliable unless performed under skilled clinical supervision \cite{cruz2014home}.